Read all about Benjamin Moore Balboa Mist paint and check out 25 real homes that use it!

-Compared to Balboa Mist, Benjamin Moore Pale Oak is slightly lighter and reads just a tad more brownish with a touch of pink to me.
+Compared to Balboa Mist, Benjamin Moore Pale Oak is slightly lighter and reads just a tad more brownish with a touch of pink.
 It’s a slightly warmer light gray color with a little less purple.

-Comparing LRVs: With only two points difference in their light reflectance values, both paints have similar brightness.
-In fact, they are so similar, that it’s hard to tell a difference – even when they are side by side!
+With only two points of difference in their light reflectance values (Pale Oak’s LRV is 69.89), both paints have similar brightness levels.
+In fact, they are so similar that it’s hard to tell a difference – even when they are side by side!

 Now let’s compare two of Ben Moore’s most popular paint grays: Balboa Mist and Edgecomb Gray.
 Both are extremely versatile paint colors that look terrific in lots of different spaces.

-While they have similar brightness (check out the LRV’s below), Edgecomb Gray is darker and has more of a green-brown undertone.
-Generally speaking, it will look more “taupe” in a room than Balboa Mist will.
+While they have similar brightness, Edgecomb Gray (LRV of 63.88) is darker and has more green-brown undertones.
+Generally speaking, it will look more “taupe” in a room than Balboa Mist.